A Counterfactual Explanation Framework for Retrieval Models: Results

-\paragraph{Parameter Sensitivity Analysis} In Table \ref{tab:Results}, we observed that for most of the retrieval models the performance of the counterfactual explainer follows similar trend both in MSMARCO passage and document dataset (i.e. the best performing model in terms of fidelity score is same in most of the cases).
-As a result, we conducted parameter sensitivity experiments only on MSMARCO passage dataset.
-Figure \ref{fig:dualfig} (a) shows the variance in Fidelity score with respect to the K value in Top-K. In Figure \ref{fig:dualfig} (b) we show the variance of FD score with respect to the number of most significant words (i.e. $n$) used to construct the document vector.
-It is clearly visible from Figure \ref{fig:dualfig} (b) that with an increase in the number of counterfactuals, there is a decrease in the performance of the counterfactual classifier.
-It can be observed that for $n=10$ the best performance is achieved.
-Intuitively, as the number of words increases, the feature vector grows exponentially, making it challenging to train the classifier effectively.
-Figure \ref{fig:plot_shift} shows the average change in rank after introducing the explanation terms suggested by the CFIR setup.
+\textbf{Further Analysis} Figure \ref{fig:plot_shift} shows the average change in rank after introducing the explanation terms suggested by the CFIR setup.
 Figure \ref{fig:plot_shift} essentially demonstrates the actionability introduced by the counterfactual explanation terms.
 The two things to observe from Figure \ref{fig:plot_shift} are firstly, the average rank shift is greater for documents than for passages.
 Table \ref{tab:Results} shows that ColBERT achieved a significantly higher fidelity score ($16^{th}$ row) and a larger average rank shift compared to the other models, as also seen in Figure \ref{fig:plot_shift}.
 Figure \ref{fig:sim} shows the average cosine similarity computed between documents and the corresponding explanation terms.
 For both documents and the explanation terms we use pretrained BERT representations to compute the similarity.
 It can be observed from Figure \ref{fig:sim} that the cosine similarity for the representation learning based retrieval models (i.e. ColBERT, MonoT5) are higher than the other retrieval models in general.

+\textbf{Parameter Sensitivity Analysis} In Table \ref{tab:Results}, we observed that for most of the retrieval models the performance of the counterfactual explainer follows similar trend both in MSMARCO passage and document dataset (i.e. the best performing model in terms of fidelity score is same in most of the cases).
+As a result, we conducted parameter sensitivity experiments only on MSMARCO passage dataset.
+Figure \ref{fig:dualfig} (a) shows the variance in Fidelity score with respect to the K value in Top-K. In Figure \ref{fig:dualfig} (b) we show the variance of FD score with respect to the number of most significant words (i.e. $n$) used to construct the document vector.
+It is clearly visible from Figure \ref{fig:dualfig} (b) that with an increase in the number of counterfactuals, there is a decrease in the performance of the counterfactual classifier.
+It can be observed that for $n=10$ the best performance is achieved.
+Intuitively, as the number of words increases, the feature vector grows exponentially, making it challenging to train the classifier effectively.